X-POWER0/xnawiki/Articles/Yacht.md

 Server:

     * Ensure your computer is connected to a wireless network
-    * Open YachtServer.sln in elavated mode or as an Administrator
+    * Open YachtServer.sln in elevated mode or as an Administrator
     * Build and run YachtServer

 Client (Emulator):